 For the best summer travel deals, find out what’s popular and search around

 Many Americans are eager to travel this summer and hunt for bargains.
 But that’s not how the law of supply and demand works.
-With COVID-19 posing less of a threat, air travel hasat pre-pandemic levels.
-The hotels fill up and are booming.
+With COVID-19 posing less of a threat, air travel has almost back at pre-pandemic levels.
+The hotels fill up and Holiday rents are booming.

 “Overall demand for summer travel in 2022 is up 20% to 25% from 2019,” said Jamie Lane, vice president of research at AirDNA, a vacation rental data platform that tracks trends on Airbnb and Vrbo.